goatchurchprime/jupyter_micropython_kernel/README.md

 very careful to make sure all the commands, double quotes, etc. are present (this needs to be a valid JSON formatted file).

-At this point you should have the following file: <Jupyter kernel spec location>/micropython/kernel.json
+At this point you should have the following file: (Jupyter kernel spec location above)/micropython/kernel.json

 Now run Jupyter notebooks: